Turingraph/open_close_rider_art/cheche/plot.md

     make messy and organized text feel differ dramatically ?
 3. Should city be 2D or 3D ?

-## Other related future project idea
+## Other related future project ideas

 ### Islamic Linear Algebra